 - Heat the oil in pan over a medium-high setting.

 - Add in the cumin.
 When the seeds start to sputter, add in the bay leaf and garlic.
 Cook the garlic until brown but not burnt.
-Immediately remove from the heat and serve over the lentils, or mixed into them, depending on your preference.
+Immediately remove from the heat and serve over the lentils, swirling it in without mixing completely.